Power of Attorney (POA)

 Snapdocs expected Borrower Object

-In this case we expect to receive a borrower object that will allow both Joe and Polly to receive a preview, with only Polly to be set up as a signing borrower type.
-Snapdocs supports this with a borrower_sub_type of nbo for the non-signing party.
+In this case we expect to receive a borrower object that will allow both Joe and Polly to receive a preview, but only Polly will esign as the POA of Joe.

-The other important part is to ensure that Snapdocs receives that Final Signer Name, the value that is being printed on the document by the Doc Prep, into our signing borrower’s signature_name field.
+The other important part is to ensure that Snapdocs receives that Final Signer Name on the Polly object, the value that is being printed on the document by the Doc Prep, into our signing borrower’s signature_name field.

 "borrowers": [